 CoverUS stands to recalibrate the relationship between patient and the healthcare system that works for all.
-Have immense confidence in Andrew, his team, and their ability to execute at the highest level.Murat ArmbrusterInvested 15 days ago
+Have immense confidence in Andrew, his team, and their ability to execute at the highest level.Murat ArmbrusterInvested about 1 month ago

 Investors should verify any issuer information they consider important before making an investment.

 All securities-related activity is conducted by OpenDeal Portal LLC doing business as Republic, a funding portal which is registered with the US Securities and Exchange Commission (SEC) as a funding portal (Portal) and is a member of the Financial Industry Regulatory Authority (FINRA).
 Republic is owned by OpenDeal.